roytang/blog/content/notes/2017/10/915974684868362240/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/915974684868362240/
+title: ''
 ---

-RT [@GreatestQuotes](https://twitter.com/GreatestQuotes/): "Self-praise is for losers.
+"Self-praise is for losers.
 Be a winner.
 Stand for something.
 Always have class, and be humble." - John Madden